-The Asian Canadian Writers' Workshop Society (ACWW) is a not for profit organization and is governed by a volunteer board and executive team.
+The Asian Canadian Writers' Workshop Society (ACWW) is a not for profit organization and is governed by a board of directors and executive team.
 The Purpose of the Society is:

 - to organize, sponsor, stage and otherwise promote cultural arts activities and events including festivals, presentations, demonstrations, exhibits, workshops and seminars involving Pacific Rim Asian Canadian literary arts, themes and interests conducted in the English language;